AkshayJainX/AkshayJainX/README.md

 # 👋 Hi there!
 I’m Akshay Jain
 Welcome to my corner of GitHub!
-I'm Akshay, the creator of **[Studiovity](https://studiovity.com)**—a comprehensive film production hub designed to streamline the filmmaking process from concept to completion.
+I'm Akshay, I have extensively worked on of **[Studiovity](https://studiovity.com)**—a comprehensive film production hub designed to streamline the filmmaking process from concept to completion.
 Developed and scaled an Enterprise SaaS platform from inception to a user base exceeding 100,000 plus

 ---